Black Phone 2: Release

-Home media

 Black Phone 2 was released on digital on November 4, 2025.

 Reception

 Box office

-As of 16 November 2025, Black Phone 2 has grossed $75 million in the United States and Canada and $53 million internationally, for a worldwide total of $128 million.

-In the United States and Canada, Black Phone 2 made $2.6 million from Thursday, October 26th previews.
+Black Phone 2 grossed $77.4 million in the United States and Canada and $55.3 million internationally, for a worldwide total of $132.7 million.
+In the United States and Canada, Black Phone 2 made $2.6 million from Thursday previews.
 The film then topped the box office on its opening weekend, dethroning Tron: Ares, after making $27.3 million at the domestic box office.

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 61 out of 100, based on 37 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of B on an A+ to F scale, lower than the B+ earned by its predecessor.

 Bret Eckelberry of Plugged In concluded that Black Phone 2 is "a horror flick with heart".
-Katie Walsh of the Los Angeles Times felt that it was "a bit surprising that “Black Phone 2” turns out to be so pious and deeply Christian, which is a bit of an odd mix".
+Katie Walsh of the Los Angeles Times felt that it was "a bit surprising that Black Phone 2 turns out to be so pious and deeply Christian, which is a bit of an odd mix".

+Accolades

+The film received nominations at the 9th Astra Film Awards for Best Horror or Thriller Feature, Best Performance in a Horror or Thriller (Ethan Hawke), and Best Young Performer (Madeleine McGraw).
+At the 4th Astra Creative Arts Awards, the film received a nomination for Best Visual Effects.
+The film received a nomination for Original Score – Horror/Thriller Film at the 16th Hollywood Music in Media Awards.
+The film was also nominated for two Saturn Awards, for Best Cinematic Adaptation Film and Best Younger Performer in a Film for McGraw's performance.

 Future

-In October 2025, Derrickson stated that he would only develop a third film if the story can be better than the previous two installments, expressing that he wants the series to quality over quantity.
-Hawke expressed interest in reprising his villainous role in a sequel, stating that he'd like to explore the background story of the Grabber, his journey into Hell, and his continued hauntings of other characters.
-Hill stated that he foresees the potential for various sequels, but acknowledged that their reality depends on the financial success of Black Phone 2.
-Cargill acknowledged the potential for another film, but echoed Derrickson's thoughts by stating that they would only start production if the creatives can develop a story that is worthy of realizing.
+In October 2025, Derrickson stated that he would only develop a third film if the story can be better than the previous two installments, expressing that he wants the series to be quality over quantity.
+Hawke expressed interest in reprising his villainous role in a sequel, stating that he would like to explore the background story of the Grabber, his journey into Hell, and his continued hauntings of other characters.
+Hill stated that he foresees the potential for various sequels but acknowledged that their reality depends on the financial success of Black Phone 2.
+Cargill acknowledged the potential for another film but echoed Derrickson's thoughts by stating that they would only start production if the creatives could develop a story that is worthy of realizing.